alibama/datamodels/packages/nifty-news/README.md

 # NiFTy News DataModel

-DataModel implementation of the **NiFTy News** schema and definition specified here).
+DataModel implementation of the **NiFTy News** schema and definition specified here and inspired by https://schema.org/Event .

 ## Installation